highlight/highlight/blog-content/the-complete-guide-to-opentelemetry-in-next-js.md

 ## Setting Up OpenTelemetry for Next.js: Tracing, Logging, and Metrics

 Observability is crucial for understanding the performance and behavior of your Next.js application.
-OpenTelemetry (OTel) provides a robust framework for tracing, logging, and metrics collection, allowing you to gain deep insights into how your application operates.
+OpenTelemetry (OTel) provides a robust framework for collecting the observability data you need to gain deep insights into how your application operates.

 In this guide, we’ll walk through setting up OpenTelemetry in a Next.js project, covering:
 - Tracing: Capturing distributed traces for API requests and page transitions
 - Logging: Collecting structured logs that correlate with traces
 - Metrics: Exporting performance and custom application metrics
-- Built-in Spans: Leveraging Next.js’s automatic spans and debugging with NEXT_OTEL_VERBOSE
+- Built-in Spans: Leveraging Next.js’s automatic spans and debugging with `NEXT_OTEL_VERBOSE`
 - Exception Tracking: Capturing errors within traces
 - Simplifying Setup with @vercel/otel